marcuzgabriel/reanimated-bottom-sheet/README.md

 ## BottomSheet with react-native-reanimated, react-native-gesture-handler and react-native-redash
 This library provide multiple components but most importantly the BottomSheet.
 The BottomSheet is highly customizable.
-Visit the homepage for examples: https://marcuzgabriel.github.io/reanimated-bottom-sheet/
+Visit the homepage for example: https://marcuzgabriel.github.io/reanimated-bottom-sheet/

 <details>
   <summary>Gifs</summary>